y3g0r/katacoda-scenarios/yegor-hyperledger-fabric/yegor-hlf-first-network/step6.md

 ## Challenge

 Using IDE tab to the right of Terminal tab, explore byfn.sh script and figure out docker-compose files/services structure which comprises the network.
+You can also create new terminal and invoke docker commands.